jsj2008/JXobjC/README.md

 of issues are the ideal means by which to do so.

 The JX Objective-C (M-L) community aims to be a place where people of diverse bkacgrounds may congregate to build a better computing.
-Members of the community must abide by the [JX Objective-C (M-L) Community Code of Conduct][conduct], which has been formulated to promote the creation of a safe, Communist space for all.
-The Code of Conduct does not protect the right to oppose socialism.

 [book]: doc/Book.md
 [build]: doc/Build.md